BP oil spill litigation comes to court

 "It does not serve the company's business interests to engage in a protracted legal battle over the Gulf oil spill."

-BP has set aside $13 billion dollars to cover outstanding liabilities.
+BP has set aside $13 billion (8 billion pounds) dollars to cover outstanding liabilities.
 However, uncertainty over the final cost is a much bigger drag on the oil company's valuation, suggesting it could justify paying much more to make the cases go away.

-Analysts at Societe Generale have estimated the gap between BP's total provision and the hit to its market capitalisation as $33 billion.
+Analysts at Societe Generale have estimated the gap between BP's total provision and the hit to its market capitalisation as $33 billion (20 billion pounds).

-Suggesting even more upside from settling the cases is the fact that Chevron Corp (CVX.N), which pumps 23 percent less oil and gas than BP, is worth $60 billion more.
+Suggesting even more upside from settling the cases is the fact that Chevron Corp (CVX.N), which pumps 23 percent less oil and gas than BP, is worth $60 billion (37 billion pounds) more.

 But a settlement is complicated.